 The heavy lifting to keep us healthy is done by phytochemicals, antioxidants and Omega-3 fatty acids.

 “Phytochemicals are found in plants and help prevent cancer-causing agents from forming,” Katrina said.
 “Antioxidants, which help maintain your DNA and keep cancer cells in check, are abundant in citrus fruits, like oranges and grapefruits, and vegetables.
 Omega-3 fatty acids – common in seafood, beans and nuts – also help reduce tumor growth.

 “While you can take vitamins and other supplements, eating natural, whole foods filled with vitamins and minerals will give you the best health benefit.”

 Make good food, drink choices

-Patti emphasizes eating colorful vegetables, such as cabbage, Brussels sprouts, carrots and sweet potatoes.
-Legumes, nuts and whole grains and wild rice are also staples of a healthy diet.
+Katrina emphasizes eating all colors of vegetables, such as cabbage, cauliflower, Brussels sprouts, carrots, fresh spinach leaves, sweet potatoes and tomatoes.
+Legumes, nuts, seeds and whole grains such as wild rice are also staples of a healthy, disease-resistance diet.

 Snacking on small amounts of 70% dark chocolate or greater may also be beneficial as it contains flavonoids, which act as antioxidants.